Agave: planting, growing, and caring for

 While this beautiful succulent perennial proves to be quite hardy in dry soil, it does not tolerate excess moisture well, especially in winter, which would surely cause it to rot.
 It also struggles with winter rains and heavy, waterlogged soils in winter.

-In mild climates, it copes very well with sea spray.
+In mild climates, it copes well with sea spray.

 Give it a clear space and keep spiny agaves away from pathways and young children!

-In regions with harsh winters, it should be grown in a very large pot well sheltered on the terrace, to be stored indoors in winter or in a cold greenhouse, protected from severe frosts.
+In regions with harsh winters, it should be grown in a very large pot well sheltered on the terrace, to be brought indoors in winter or into a cold greenhouse, protected from severe frosts.

-With its imposing and remarkably graphic stature, this succulent plant structures the exotic and wild decor of large dry rockeries, south-facing slopes, and large gravel beds, to which it adds volume.
+With its imposing and remarkably graphic stature, this succulent plant structures the exotic and wild decor of large dry rockeries, south-facing slopes, and large gravel beds, adding depth to the landscape.

-In pots, it gives a wild exotic look to terraces and small urban gardens.
+In pots, it gives a striking exotic flair to terraces and small urban gardens.
 Among a collection of cacti, it recreates a desert-inspired setting.

 When to Plant Agaves